telerik/maui-docs/knowledge-base/migrating-xamarin-checkbox-maui-checkbox.md

 ---
-title: CheckBoxUserCommand in MAUI CheckBox When Migrating from Xamarin Checkbox
+title: Implementing the CheckBoxUserCommand Behavior When Migrating from Xamarin CheckBox to MAUI CheckBox
 description: Learn how to implement the Xamarin CheckBoxUserCommand behavior in MAUI when migrating from Xamarin.
 type: how-to
 page_title: Migrating the Xamarin Checkbox CheckBoxUserCommand to MAUI